kiwi0fruit/pandoctools/docs/atom.md

 Highly recommended to install [Atom editor](https://atom.io/) as it's the best for markdown.
 Atom is perfect for Unicode rich texts.
 But you need to install some fonts and set font fall-back chains first.
 See [this instruction](https://github.com/kiwi0fruit/sugartex#atom-editor-with-full-unicode-support) in SugarTeX docs.

+See [Open fonts](https://github.com/kiwi0fruit/open-fonts) for [serif](https://github.com/kiwi0fruit/open-fonts#best-serif) and [sans serif](https://github.com/kiwi0fruit/open-fonts#best-sans-serif) fonts.

+PS: If you are interested in beautiful fonts and on Windows take a look at [MacType](https://github.com/kiwi0fruit/open-fonts#mactype) font rendering engine.

 # Atom packages for right Pandoctools experience